csc-4402-dream-team/databaseProject/README.md

 ### Additional Notes

-- The SQL execution feature is available on the frontend for testing SQL statements.
+- The SQL console execution feature is available on the frontend for testing pure SQL statements.

 ## Usage